Composing Plots#

 rasterized_pop

-By inspecting the HoloViews object, we can see that the output isn’t actually an Image; instead it is a DynamicMap of Images.
-This means that any particular image that is displayed is actually just one of many images that are computed on the fly (dynamically), as you can see when you zoom in.
+By inspecting the HoloViews object, we can see that the output isn’t actually a single HoloViews Image; instead it is a DynamicMap of Images, each created on the fly (dynamically) whenever you zoom or pan the plot.

 print(rasterized_pop)